 No declaration of excise duties in the OSS

-The declaration of excise duties (e.g. for alcohol, coffee, sparkling wine, tobacco) is not possible in the OSS procedure.
-Please consult your tax advisor regarding the inclusion of VAT on goods subject to excise duty.
+Declaring excise duties (e.g. for alcohol, coffee, sparkling wine, and tobacco) is impossible in the OSS procedure.
+Please consult your tax advisor regarding including VAT on goods subject to excise duty.

 No OSS with differential taxation